freesurfer/explore_hdr_models/README.md

 Outputs:
 * A few seconds of estimated hemodynamic responses plotted across the parameter search space.
+* (Optional - only plotted if number of voxels in fMRI intensities is below `--max-voxels-safe-for-expensive-computation`).
-* A pdf containing plots of the estimated fMRI timecourse generated at the default parameters (delta=2.25, tau=1.25, alpha=2):
+  A pdf containing plots of the estimated fMRI timecourse generated at the default parameters (delta=2.25, tau=1.25, alpha=2):
   * Effect of de-meaning on the estimated fMRI timecourse, if applicable.
   * Comparison